-The success of our school is rooted in our outstanding pastoral care.
+The success of Arnold Lodge School is rooted in our outstanding pastoral care.
 Small class sizes ensure a strong rapport between staff and pupils and each child is taught, cared for, and understood in a meaningful way.

 Pupils feel a sense of belonging at our school, which gives them the security and self-confidence to thrive personally and socially as well as academically.